 This is a self-guided food tour.
 Food is not included.
 Once you’ve booked your time slot, you’ll get a booking confirmation email with a link to download your PDF guide.
 The guide contains all the addresses with clickable Google Maps links.
-Simply flash your individual PDF guide on your phone to get exclusive deals and discounts at 5 locations.
-For iAmsterdam City Card holders, scan your City Card at the first stop and make sure it’s valid during time of use.
+Simply flash your individual PDF guide on your phone to get exclusive deals and discounts at 7 locations.

 Can I buy one copy for the entire family?

 Is this an all-inclusive food tour?
 What's included?

 The food is not included.
 This is a PDF guide that takes you to 6 – 8 family-owned businesses, filled with the stories behind the establishments and the food you’ll taste.
 Order according to our recommendation at each stop and pay as you go.
 What’s more?
 Tidbits about the neighbourhood and the Albert Cuyp Market, as well as restaurant recommendations for the rest of your stay.